fmolivato/heart_attack_analysis/README.md

 Correlation matrix

 ## Data Preprocessing
 Since I'm using a structured dataset it requires a feature wise normalization.
-To perform such action i used min max scaler.
+To perform such action i used the StandardScaler.

 ## Model
 Since the amount of data is too low for common deep learning models, I decided to switch to a more traditional machine learning tool that can handle smaller datasets like gradient boosting.